BioTransAI/pathwayAge/README.md

 Tutorial
 -------------------
-- [Data input and output](tutorials/DataFormat.md): How to preprocess your input data for PathwayAge and what output data you will get.
+- [Data input and output](tutorials/DataFormat.md): How to preprocess your input data for PathwayAge model and what output data format you will get.
 - [Quick Start](tutorials/QuickStart.ipynb): What data and parameters need to be load into PathwayAge and predict biological Age.
-- [cofounder Adjusted Pathway Feature Importance Ranking](tutorials/FeatureRanking.ipynb): How to ranking the adjusted Age-related biological pathways.
+- [confounder Adjusted Pathway Feature Importance Ranking](tutorials/FeatureRanking.ipynb): How to ranking the adjusted Age-related biological pathways.
 - [Age Associated Module Identification](tutorials/ModuleIdentification.R): How to iidentify the Age-Associated Modules using WGCNA with prior knowledge of pathways.
 - [Age Associated Module Network Analysis](tutorials/NetworkAnalysis.ipynb): How to analyze the relationship between the modules, between the modules and aging, then visualize the connections using a user-friendly D3 graph.